spd545/Client-Server/README.md

 # Client-Server
-Java_ClientServer
+This Is My Read Me for this Java Project

-This Is My Read Me for this Project
+Yep